ersc-docs/ersc-docs.github.io/pages/faq.md

 >
 >Make sure ersc.dll  is present within the SeamlesCoop folder.
 Right click it and click on Properties.
 Press Unblock, if that option is visible.
 >
->Make sure you've correctly installed the mod by following ⁠⁠⁠[How to install](https://ersc-docs.github.io/how-to-install/).
+>Make sure you've correctly installed the mod by following ⁠⁠⁠[How to install and update]([https://ersc-docs.github.io/how-to-install/](https://ersc-docs.github.io/how-to-install-and-update/)).
 </details>

 <details markdown="block">